Top of the page

 The quality of your life can greatly improve.
 You should have more energy soon after your transplant.
 You may enjoy physical activities or foods that you haven't been able to enjoy in a long time.
 After having a transplant, you may feel better than you have in years—many people report feeling better immediately after their transplant, even while recovering from the surgery.

 It is always wise to have an advance care plan on file with the transplant centre or hospital where you will receive care.
 An advance care plan provides instructions about your medical choices should you be unable to make those choices for yourself.
 It is a good idea to appoint a substitute decision-maker to make your health decisions if you are unable to communicate your wishes.
-For more information, see the topic Choosing a Substitute Decision-Maker.
+For more information, see the topics Writing an Advance Care Plan and Choosing a Substitute Decision-Maker.

 It is true that there is a risk of not surviving an organ transplant just as there is with any surgery.
 There is also a slight risk that your transplanted organ will not function immediately.
 Some people with kidney transplants from deceased donors require dialysis for a week or more before the kidney functions adequately.
 Only a few transplanted organs never function.
 If the donated organ does not work well after your transplant or if it stops working over the years, it may be possible for you to have another organ transplant.